Wyatt-Plaga/dereclict-dawn-guide/documentation/architecture_overview.md

 ---

-This document provides an overview of the architecture as of March 24, 2024.
+This document provides an overview of the architecture as of April 5, 2024.
 As the game evolves, this architecture may be refined and extended to meet new requirements.